itrix-edge/ITRIX-Edge/docs/installation.md

 > **Note:** All compute node and OOBM has mDNS enabled after ITRIX-edge configurated, use `[hostname].local` for quick access.

 ### Compute node requirement
-Each compute node should at least complete following setup:
+Each compute node should at least complete setup describe as following :
 1. Ubuntu OS installation
 2. Graphics driver
 3. Docker container runtime
-3. Wired ethernet connection and static IP addess.
-Wireless connection is not recommand.
+3. Wired ethernet connection and static IP address.
+A wireless connection is not recommended.
 4. Privileged account across all compute nodes (use `root` directly is ok but not recommended.
-Use user account which have `sudo` privilege is a good alternative way)
+Use user account which has `sudo` privilege is an excellent alternative way)

 ### Ansible host requirement
-The ansible host, is used for provide ITRIX-Edge installation.
+The ansible host used to provide ITRIX-Edge installation.
 1. Ubuntu OS installation
-2. Wired ethernet connection and static IP addess.
-Wireless connection is not recommand.
+2. Wired ethernet connection and static IP address.
+A wireless connection is not recommended.
 3. Ansible installed
 4. ssh keyless login between ansible host and all compute nodes

-> If the cluster configuration does not contain an delicated ansible host node, users can choose one of the compute node as ansible host node.
+> If the cluster configuration does not contain a dedicated ansible host node, users can choose one of the compute nodes as ansible host node.

 ### Custom Linux kernel

-For the default L4T platform ubuntu distribution, there are some additional kernel modules should be enable for cluster installation.
-This requires recompile kernel with its module.
+For the default L4T platform ubuntu distribution, some additional kernel modules should enable in the cluster installation.
+Recompile kernel by enabling those modules are required.
 Used kernel config can be download below.

-Please following document [Building the NVIDIA Kernel](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fkernel_custom.html%23wwpID0E0FD0HA) for rebuild kernel instructions.
+Please follow the document [Building the NVIDIA Kernel](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fkernel_custom.html%23wwpID0E0FD0HA) for rebuild kernel instructions.

 * [Kernel config for TX2/Xavier to enable docker extensions & Kubernetes](https://gist.github.com/stevennick/71ba2c71bc43ad665e1aab93d6cc6372)